Last Updated on September 28, 2022 by Ava

 How to Digitize Your Designs on the Cheap

-You can digitize your work with a DSLR camera or scanner, but these options are super expensive and require that you do a bit of research to find the best equipment within your price range.
+You can digitize your work with a DSLR camera or scanner, but these options are expensive and require that you do a bit of research to find the best equipment within your price range.

 Inkscape is a vector graphics program like Adobe Illustrator without the cost.
 It has one very important feature called Trace Bitmap that allows me to digitize my work.